SessionHu/json-apidoc-gen/README.md

 - If the input JSON is invalid, the tool outputs an error message to the standard error.
 - If the root of the JSON is not an object, the tool will indicate the unsupported type.

+### Known Issues

+- No i18n support, only support output in Simplified Chinese.
+- No object structure check within array.
+- Unrecognized object to be used as Map.

 ## License